devAlphaSystem/Alpha-System-Skopos/docs/dashboard_guide.md

 - **Results Limit**: Control how many items appear on dashboard report cards (5, 10, 15, 20, 25, 50)

 **Note:** Time frame and results limit settings apply to all websites.
 The active users counter always shows the last 5 minutes regardless of the selected time frame.

+#### API Keys
+- **Per-User Storage**: Keys are private to the currently signed-in user and can be rotated or removed at any time.
+- **Encryption**: Requires the server to be configured with a 64-character `ENCRYPTION_KEY` so keys are encrypted at rest.
+- **Fallback Support**: If no dashboard key is configured, the system will try the `PAGESPEED_API_KEY` environment variable instead.

 #### Privacy & Data Collection
 - **Store Raw IP Addresses**: Toggle to enable/disable IP address storage